 Eagle Point School District 9 supports the compulsory school attendance laws as set by the State of Oregon and recognizes that punctual, regular school attendance by students promotes academic achievement.
-As per state statute ORS 339.010, all children between the ages of 5 and 18 years who have not completed the 12th grade are required to regularly attend a public full-time school, unless otherwise exempted by law.
+All students between the ages of 6 and 18, who have not completed grade 12, are required to regularly attend a public full-time school, unless otherwise exempted by law.
+Persons having legal control of a child between the ages 6 and 18, who has not completed the 12th grade, are required to have the child attend and maintain the child in regular attendance during the entire school term.